ImperatorAvgvstvs/DATA-ANALYST-PORTFOLIO/Python/Logistic Regression Model - Salifort Motors/readme.md

 - Implemented a **confusion matrix** to evaluate classification results

 ### 🔑 Key Findings:
-- The model successfully identified employees at risk of leaving
+- The model successfully identified employees who were not at risk of leaving
 - Certain features had higher weight in prediction (e.g., satisfaction level, salary)

 ---